albertjoseph0/python-authenticated-mcp-server-scaffold/python-authenticated-mcp-server-scaffold/README.md

 - Python 3.10+
 - An Auth0 tenant (or any OAuth 2.1 provider with OIDC discovery)
-- An OpenAI API key and vector store containing your documents
+- An OpenAI API key
 - Optional: [ngrok](https://ngrok.com/) (or similar) for tunneling

 ---